priprii/FFXIVPlugins/README.md

 Display the distance from party members in the party list.

-### PricePyon

-A version of [PriceInsight](https://github.com/Kouzukii/ffxiv-priceinsight) which is able to retrieve price data even while the Universalis api is at capacity.

 ### PvPyon (Outdated)

 Display names of enemy players in PvP, optionally limited to your friends so you can murder them if you queue in separate parties.